⚠️

 Yes — the Federal Direct Unsubsidized Loan ($20,500/year) should always come first.
 It requires no credit check, charges no origination fee, and comes with federal protections including income-driven repayment and PSLF eligibility.
 These features have real financial value, especially if your post-graduation income is uncertain or you're pursuing public service work.
 Only after maximizing this loan should you compare Grad PLUS vs. private options for any remaining gap.

-How do the new 2026 Grad PLUS caps affect me?
+How does the Grad PLUS elimination affect me for 2026–27?

 What is Public Service Loan Forgiveness and does it apply here?